whayler1/rivets-example/readme.md

 };
 ```

 In the above code you'll see we accept a numeric value.
-Do some logic to format the price into a readble USD denomination, and return a string with some html markup.
+Do some logic to format the price into a readable USD denomination, and return a string with some html markup.

 #### _Disclaimer!_